-Ornamental Trees provide a great selection of both eating and cooking cherry trees.
-Our sweet Cherry trees (Prunus avium) are ideal for eating fresh and our sour Cherry trees (Prunus cerasus) are perfect for using in baking.
-You will not taste a fresher cherry than that picked from your own tree at home.
-Shop bought cherries are expensive and can never be as fresh as home grown produce.
-You can even freeze your freshly picked fruits for use later in the year!
+Range of Cherry trees including sweet cherry trees (Prunus avium) which are ideal for eating fresh and sour cherry trees (Prunus cerasus) that are perfect for using in cooking and baking.
+You will not taste a fresher cherry than that picked from your own tree at home and it's much more cost-effective than buying them.
+You can even freeze your freshly picked cherries for use later in the year!

 The English name cherry, French name cerise and Spanish name cereza are all derived from the Latin cerasum and the ancient Greek place name Cerasus.
 Cerasus is now a city in Northern Turkey called Giresum where cherries were first exported to Europe.
 Turkey is also the top producing country for cherries with over 400,000 tonnes of fruit produced in 2011.

 Traverse City, Michigan is known as the Cherry Capital of the World and produces 75% of America’s tart cherries.
 The National Cherry Festival has been held here since 1925 and includes competitions such as, cherry pie eating contests and cherry pit spitting.